-October 19, 1864 – Confederate General Jubal Early launched one more desperate attack against Major General Philip Sheridan’s numerically superior but unsuspecting Federals in Virginia’s Shenandoah Valley.
+October 19, 1864 – Lieutenant General Jubal Early’s Confederates launched one more desperate attack against Major General Philip Sheridan’s numerically superior but unsuspecting Federal army in Virginia’s Shenandoah Valley.

-The newly motivated Federals stabilized their wavering lines north of Middletown, after having been pushed back four miles.
+The troops were revitalized by this spectacular display of battlefield leadership.
+A VI Corps soldier later wrote, “Such a scene as his presence and such emotion as it awoke cannot be realized but once in a century.”
+The Federals stabilized their wavering lines north of Middletown, after having been pushed back four miles.
 At 3 p.m., Early finally allowed Gordon to follow up his morning attack.
-But by that time, the strengthened Federal lines held against the lesser Confederate assaults.
+But by that time, the strengthened Federal lines held firm against the lesser Confederate assaults.

 “I found it impossible to rally the troops, they would not listen to entreaties, threats, or appeals of any kind… The rout was as thorough and disgraceful as ever happened to our army… It is mortifying to me, General, to have to make these explanations of my reverses.
 They are due to no want of effort on my part, though it may be that I have not the capacity or judgment to prevent them.
 If you think that the interests of the service would be promoted by a change of commanders, I beg you will have no hesitation.”

-Assistant Secretary of War Charles A. Dana awoke Sheridan just before midnight on the 23rd and awarded him the rank of major-general in the regular army.
-In addition, the U.S. adjutant-general commended Sheridan “for the personal gallantry, military skill, and just confidence in the courage and patriotism of his troops… whereby, under the blessing of Providence, his routed army was reorganized, a great national disaster averted, and a brilliant victory achieved.”
+Assistant Secretary of War Charles Dana traveled to Sheridan’s headquarters and woke him up late on the night of the 23rd to award him the rank of major general in the regular army.
+Sheridan also received a commendation from the adjutant general “for the personal gallantry, military skill, and just confidence in the courage and patriotism of his troops… whereby, under the blessing of Providence, his routed army was reorganized, a great national disaster averted, and a brilliant victory achieved.”

-Sheridan became a northern hero, and “Sheridan’s Ride” from Winchester to the battlefield became a famous poem by T. Buchanan Read.
+Sheridan became a northern hero, and “Sheridan’s Ride” from Winchester to the battlefield became a famous poem by Thomas Buchanan Read.
 The Federal victory at Cedar Creek stopped any future Confederate threat to Washington, which enabled the Federals to devote more resources to the siege of Petersburg and Richmond.
-This victory greatly boosted northern morale and Lincoln’s chances for victory in the upcoming election.
+This victory greatly boosted northern morale as well as Lincoln’s chances for victory in the upcoming election.